 The guidance helps osteopaths advertise the healthcare they provide in a way that complies with the rules and does not mislead.
-It provides a clear set of principles, as well as practical examples of various claims that are, and are not likely to be acceptable - making it easier for osteopaths to work out which claims in the UK.
-55 osteopaths operating are likely to be compliant with the rules.
+It provides a clear set of principles, as well as practical examples of various claims that are, and are not likely to be acceptable - making it easier for osteopaths to work out which claims are likely to be compliant with the rules.
 In particular, the guidance provides greater clarity on how to advertise osteopathic care for pregnant women, children and babies responsibly, because we recognise these groups could be more vulnerable to claims to treat certain conditions.